Hurricane Sandy blows U.S. election off course

 "You are the battleground of battlegrounds.
 You get to decide," Ryan told a crowd of 1,000 people who were not able to join 2,000 others in a high school gymnasium in Celina, Ohio.

 Obama later flew to Florida for a campaign stop.
-Like Romney, he cancelled events in Virginia, a battleground state that could bear the brunt of the storm's impact.
-Obama cancelled plans to campaign in Ohio after Monday's event in Florida, opting to return to the White House instead.
+Like Romney, he canceled events in Virginia, a battleground state that could bear the brunt of the storm's impact.
+Obama canceled plans to campaign in Ohio after Monday's event in Florida, opting to return to the White House instead.

 "I'm not going to be able to campaign quite as much over the next couple of days," Obama told volunteers at a local campaign office in Orlando late on Sunday.
 "So you guys gotta carry the ball!" he said to cheers.

-Both campaigns also cancelled events in New Hampshire, which could face high winds and heavy rain.
+Both campaigns also canceled events in New Hampshire, which could face high winds and heavy rain.

 "The last thing the president and I want to do is get in the way of anything.
 The most important thing is people's safety and people's health," Vice President Joe Biden told campaign volunteers in Manchester, New Hampshire, before leaving for Ohio.